 I shall but love thee better after death.

 Claiming to have fallen in love at first sight, the Knight showers her with rose petals.
 He gets down on one knee and asks her to be his bride.
-Of course, all cheer and clap ahead- encouraging Damsel to pursue this potential handsome lad.
+Of course, all cheer and clap- encouraging Damsel to pursue this handsome lad.
 But bursting in comes her old lover, Duke, who crashed at this event, surprising himself as much as he surprised her.
 You see, he had heard of this absurd ceremony, where gentlemen came forward to view a maiden who could only be described as his old flame.
 He yelped and wept at the thought of her being engaged.
 Proclaimed love and convinced her that he would fight his mother to be with her till the end.
 Her heart burst with passion at the sight of him.
 But she was also overwhelmed.
 This was the man who cast her aside for his mother.
 Should she really give up this safe and reliable Knight to be with him?

 Now I’m not going to tell you how this story ends folks.
 You’ve got to decide for yourself.
 At some point in our lives, we’ve all been there.
 Life presents us with all kinds of crossroads.
-Now that you know all about the Damsel, Knight, and Duke, who do YOU think she should marry?
+Now that you know about the Damsel, Knight, and Duke, who do YOU think she should marry?
 And Why?

 Write to me with your answers in the comments!